Rosstin/UNDERDREAM/XR-Interaction-Toolkit-Examples-main/README.md

    3b.
 For starters, we can make the bar position "grainy" - linked directly to its X 3c.
 Calculate X by using the graph's span assuming that the right edge of the graph is, say, 60 index units 3d.
 Bars are always ordered by index - when you let go of a bar, check if it's in the correct place still
+ 4. Bars move smoothly, not instantly
  6. Bar includes index and value numbers
  7. Bars display given data (see pdf)
  A. Gripup event unselects bar
  B. Fix bar in Y
  D. Bar knows her new index based on X
+ G. Bar's index is represented by graph index, not Unity X Pos

 EXTRA
  1. display mean/median/mode